 - Describe the connection between staff actions and their positive or negative impact on the environment of the person with dementia.

 - Demonstrate how to honor the food preferences of a person with dementia.

 Although each job role has specialized competencies, it shares competencies with other job roles as well.
 Shared competencies increase the efficacy of staff efforts.

-Organization staff are on consistent assignments that allow them to see and interact with the same persons with dementia almost every time they are on duty.
-These assignments also encourage the staff to know the persons’ families.
+- Staff from all departments in the organization are on consistent assignments that allow them to see and interact with the same persons with dementia almost every time they are at work.
+These assignments also encourage staff to know the persons’ families.

 Standard 2.
 Care practices

 Comfort Matters care practices encompass persons with dementia and their families.
 All practices have comfort as their goal.

 - Each person with dementia has a life history document prepared by the person’s family with staff assistance, if needed.
 This life history is available to all staff who use the information in activities of daily living and in other interactions with the person.